 If a tooth has significant structural loss as in a dissolved or resorbed root, the extraction may have a better prognosis for healing and health than root canal therapy.

 Another reason for extraction may be severely worn teeth with pulp and nerve exposed.
 The open canal contains a blood supply and nerve.
 These open pulp canals will lead to infection.

 Oral surgery incorporates the diagnosis and surgical management of a variety of diseases.
 Our board-certified veterinary dentists regularly perform advanced oral surgery procedures in both the Lenexa and Mission office.
 The doctors perform procedures such as cleft palate repair, oral tumor surgery by maxillectomy or mandibulectomy, jaw fracture repair, oronasal fistula repair, dentigerous cyst treatment, temporomandibular joint (TMJ) luxations, surgeries of the tongue, and full mouth extractions to help improve conditions like feline stomatitis.

 Just like people, veterinary patients can be affected by cancer.
 Some cancers are best treated with surgery, while others respond to surgery coupled with radiation therapy or chemotherapy.
-Due to the subtle differences between and specific to oral diseases, our doctors collaborate with the Center for Comparative Oral and Maxillofacial Pathology at the University of Wisconsin to get a quick and accurate diagnosis.
+Due to the subtle differences between and specific to oral diseases, our doctors collaborate with leading oral pathologists to get a quick and accurate diagnosis.